GMBog/greenfeedr/README.md

 - `pellin()` process pellet intakes from GreenFeed units.
 - `viseat()` process GreenFeed visits.

-These all use the same daily and final data from GreenFeed system to provide a wide range of opportunities to data processing.
+Most of these use the same daily and final data from GreenFeed system.

 ## Citation